 - writing or meeting with the directors of the company to discuss issues

-- setting targets for the company to address concerns, for example implementing a clear climate change policy
+- setting targets for the company to address concerns, for example implementing a clear policy to help combat climate change

 - the fund manager using their voting rights as a shareholder, for example to vote against executive remuneration

-- withdrawing their investment if there’s no improvement following engagement
+- withdrawing their investment if there’s no improvement from the business following engagement

 Crunching the numbers